 They do this in a few ways:

 - They present emotionally-charged information that feels important, even though it isn’t (a politician making a gaffe, for instance).

 - They catastrophize everything to make you believe this is a once-in-a-lifetime event and nothing will ever be the same ever again… until something else happens.
-The recent assassination of Soleimani in Iraq is a current example.
+The assassination of Soleimani in Iraq in January 2020 is an example.3

 - Once they’ve overblown the severity of an event, they shuttle in a small group of “experts” to help you process the significance of the event.
 Unsurprisingly, most of these “experts” end up saying, “We’ll have to wait and see.”